H0L0GH05t/selfreplicator/README.md

 # Self-replicating App

-A Django app, which replicates its own code into a GitHub repository, created with Python using Django and deployed on Google Cloud App Engine.
+A Django app, which replicates its own code into a GitHub repository, created with Python using Django and deployed on Render.
 This app requires authentication from the user to access their profile information and public repositories.
 Once the user has accepted, the app will create a new public repository in their account.
 The repository will contain all of the files required to run the app.

 ## How it Works

-This application was created with Python using Django and deployed on Heroku.
+This application was created with Python using Django and deployed on Render.

 Clicking the replicate button sends a request to GitHub in the form of a url including the client ID assigned to this app after registering it with GitHub, and stating which places the app needs access to.
 For this app, access the user's public repositories is what is required.
 It does not, however, require the users's password or access to the user's private repositories.
 A tab will be opened, displaying either GitHub's app authorization screen (if the user is already logged in) or a login screen, which will take the user to the app authorization screen upon logging in.
 If the user has already accepted access for this app, it will skip this part and immediately move to the next step.
 Agreeing to accept the app's request for access sends the user to the callback url provided to GitHub when registering the app, which in this case should be the results page.
 Along with the callback URL, GitHub also adds a code to the end of the URL that is necessary to exchange for an authorization token, which allows the app to use the permission granted by the user to access their profile and public repositories.
 This code is sent to GitHub's API in a request along with the app's client ID and client secret ID to exchange for an auth token that will temporarily allow the app access.
 The token is then used to get the authenticated user's username, so the correct url to the new repository is formed when pushing the app's files to it.